MuhammedUmerNazir/CV-assign-1-bag-of-visual-words/README.md

 using Support Vector Machines and the other one using Random For- est. We work on two datasets in this task, Objects Dataset and Flowers Dataset and perform these tasks for both these datasets.

+#### To Run the Code
+First copy the files Joblibs on your machine.
+Then Import the mentioned libraries and dependencies in the code.
+Then load the Joblibs mentioned in the codes to load the models.